danielscholl/iac-terraform/README.md

 iac-terraform task runner.

 Targets:
-  clean          Remove temporary build and test files. format         Lint check both Terraform code and Go code. full           A build step that runs both Module tests and Sample tests lintGO         Lint check Go and fail if files are not not formatted properly. lintTF         Lint check Terraform and fail if files are not formatted properly. testModules    Execute Module Unit Tests and fail if a unit test fails. testSamples    Execute Sample Tests and fail if a test fails.
+  clean      Remove temporary build and test files. format     Lint check both Terraform code and Go code. full       A build step that runs all tests. lintGO     Lint check Go and fail if files are not not formatted properly. lintTF     Lint check Terraform and fail if files are not formatted properly. samples    Execute Sample Tests and fail if a test fails. test       Execute Module Tests and fail if a test fails.
 ```

 2. Deploying Sample Templates